webgpu/webgpufundamentals/webgpu/lessons/webgpu-multisampling.md

 Multisampling only handles the edges of triangles so what about when we're drawing with a texture, there may be contrasty colors next to each other inside the triangle.
 Don't we want anti-aliasing there too?
-Inside the triangle we use mipmaps and filtering to pick the appropriate color so anti-aliasing may be less important there.
-On the other hand, this can also be a problem which is why their are other solutions to anti-aliasing.
+Inside the triangle we use [mipmaps and filtering](webgpu-textures.html) to pick the appropriate color so anti-aliasing may be less important inside a triangle.
+On the other hand, this can also be a problem with certain rendering techniques which is why there are other solutions to anti-aliasing.

 ## Multisampling is not the only solution for anti-aliasing.